-PFRS 9 Financial Instruments (2014).
-PFRS 9 (2014) replaces PAS 39, Financial Instruments: Recognition and Measurement and supersedes the previously published versions of PFRS 9 that introduced new classifications and measurement requirements (in 2009 and 2010) and a new hedge accounting model (in 2013).
-PFRS 9 includes revised guidance on the classification and measurement of financial assets, including a new expected credit loss model for calculating impairment, guidance on own credit risk on financial liabilities measured at fair value and supplements the new general hedge accounting requirements published in 2013.
-PFRS 9 incorporates new hedge accounting requirements that represent a major overhaul of hedge accounting and introduces significant improvements by aligning the accounting more closely with risk management.

-The new standard is to be applied retrospectively for annual periods beginning on or after January 1, 2018 with early adoption permitted.

-The Group is assessing the potential impact on its consolidated financial statements resulting from the application of PFRS 9.

-PFRS 15 Revenue from Contracts with Customers replaces PAS 11 Construction Contracts, PAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 18 Transfer of Assets from Customers and SIC-31 Revenue - Barter Transactions Involving Advertising Services.
+- PFRS 9 (2014) replaces PAS 39 and supersedes the previously published versions of PFRS 9 that introduced new classifications and measurement requirements (in 2009 and 2010) and a new hedge accounting model (in 2013).
+PFRS 9 includes revised guidance on the classification and measurement of financial assets, including a new expected credit loss model for calculating impairment of all financial assets that are not measured at FVPL, which generally depends on whether there has been a significant increase in credit risk since initial recognition of a financial asset, and supplements the new general hedge accounting requirements published in 2013.
+The new model on hedge accounting requirements provides significant improvements by aligning hedge accounting more closely with risk management.
+The new standard is required to be applied retrospectively for annual periods beginning on or after January 1, 2018.
+Early adoption is permitted. - PFRS 16, Leases supersedes PAS 17, Leases and the related Philippine Interpretations.
+The new standard introduces a single lease accounting model for lessees under which all major leases are recognized on-balance sheet, removing the lease classification test.
+Lease accounting for lessors essentially remains unchanged except for a number of details including the application of the new lease definition, new sale-and-leaseback guidance, new sub-lease guidance and new disclosure requirements.
+Practical expedients and targeted reliefs were introduced including an optional lessee exemption for short-term leases (leases with a term of 12 months or less) and low-value items, as well as the permission of portfolio-level accounting instead of applying the requirements to individual leases.
+New estimates and judgmental thresholds that affect the identification, classification and measurement of lease transactions, as well as requirements to reassess certain key estimates and judgments at each reporting date were introduced.
+PFRS 16 is effective for annual periods beginning on or after January 1, 2019.
+Earlier application is not permitted until the FRSC has adopted PFRS 15.
+The Group is currently assessing the potential impact of PFRS 16 and plans to adopt this new standard on leases on the required effective date once adopted locally. - IFRS 15, Revenue from Contracts with Customers replaces PAS 11, Construction Contracts, PAS 18, Revenue, IFRIC 13, Customer Loyalty Programmes, IFRIC 18, Transfer of Assets from Customers and Standard Interpretation Committee 31, Revenue Barter Transactions Involving Advertising Services.
 The new standard introduces a new revenue recognition model for contracts with customers which specifies that revenue should be recognized when (or as) a company transfers control of goods or services to a customer at the amount to which the company expects to be entitled.
 Depending on whether certain criteria are met, revenue is recognized over time, in a manner that best reflects the company's performance, or at a point in time, when control of the goods or services is transferred to the customer.
-The standard does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other PFRSs.
-It also does not apply if two companies in the same line of business exchange non-monetary assets to facilitate sales to other parties.
-Furthermore, if a contract with a customer is partly in the scope of another IFRS, then the guidance on separation and measurement contained in the other PFRS takes precedence.
+The standard does not apply to insurance contracts, financial instruments or lease contracts, which fall in the scope of other PFRS.
+It also does not apply if two companies in the same line of business exchange nonmonetary assets to facilitate sales to other parties.
+Furthermore, if a contract with a customer is partly in the scope of another PFRS, then the guidance on separation and measurement contained in the other PFRS takes precedence.